Reasoning exercises for the medical entrance examination

 Please note!
 The competition also includes a humanities section.
 It is important not to neglect it.
 Here are a few reasoning exercises to help you assess your current level.

-Preparing for the medical entrance examination on 25 August 2023
+Preparing for the 2024 medical entrance examination

 From 2023, the entrance examination for medicine and dentistry will become an entrance examination for both Belgian and non-resident students.
 Preparing for the medical entrance exam is a must.
 The level of requirements will be high, as this will now be a competitive examination rather than a simple entrance exam.
 If you want to be among the best, it makes sense to prepare thoroughly for the medical entrance exam.